 South Eugene High School, built in the 1900s, is a historical site in Eugene, Oregon.
-Eugene is a well known school for its hard working teachers and students but locals also describe it as being one of the most haunted places in Oregon.
+Eugene is a well-known school for its hard-working teachers and students but locals also describe it as being one of the most haunted places in Oregon.
 One day, after class, a student was changing some lights up on a catwalk in the theater department.
 According to witnesses, the student tripped and crashed through the ceiling.
 He landed neck first on some of the metal auditorium seats and died instantly.
 Today, auditorium lights turn on and off on their own.
 Students report hearing footsteps and crashing sounds coming from the auditorium… as if the ghost is reliving his death.

 8. The Cathedral Park in Portland, Oregon

 The Cathedral Park is one of Portland’s most loved public parks and dates back to 1915.
 The park received its interesting name because of the large Gothic arches that support the St. Johns bridge.
 The park is undeniably beautiful but underneath that beauty lies a dark past.
-A fifteen year old girl was murdered in the park.
+A fifteen-year-old girl was murdered in the park.
 According to locals, she was waiting for a ride to work but when her ride arrived she was nowhere to be found.
 A couple of days went by before her body was found near the St. Johns bridge.
-Today, park goers often hear the terrified screams of a young girl as they walk the park just before sunset.
+Today, park-goers often hear the terrified screams of a young girl as they walk the park just before sunset.

 9. The Lotus Isle Amusement Park in Portland, Oregon

 This old world amusement park opened its doors in the early 1930s.
 At the time of its creation, it was the biggest amusement park of its kind in Portland.
-Unfortunately, this was during a time when safety equipment hadn’t been fully developed yet and it lead to many deaths.
+Unfortunately, this was during a time when safety equipment hadn’t been fully developed yet and it led to many deaths.
 According to local historians, one of the attractions burned down and a roller coaster malfunctioned killing a little boy.
 As the park began to decline the owner became depressed and committed suicide.
 Today, the park is no longer in operation but the site itself is one of the most haunted locations in Oregon.
 The sounds of ghostly coasters and unseen crowds can still be heard to this day.

 10. Oaks Amusement Park in Portland, Oregon

 Just outside downtown Portland is the Oaks Park amusement park.
 It is one of the oldest remaining parks of its kind dating back to 1905.
 Guests can enjoy games, over a dozen rides, and even a skating rink.
 The park also has one of the most historical working carousels dating back to the early 1900s!
-Because of its old age it comes as no surprise that there are many reports of paranormal activity surrounding the park.
+Because of its old age, it comes as no surprise that there are many reports of paranormal activity surrounding the park.
 Staff report seeing ghostly apparitions playing around the carousel just before closing time…

 11. Reed College in Portland, Oregon